This amphibian makes a perfect aquatic pet: it’s intriguing to observe its behavior and it’s pretty easy to take care of.

 An amphibian in such a condition would start acting in unusual ways.

-It may stop eating, get moody, or may even stop moving, and simply float weightlessly in the aquarium.
+It may stop eating, get moody, or may even stop moving, and simply float weightlessly in the aquarium, sometimes even upside down.

 Osmoregulation is the process that controls how much liquids the body of an animal absorbs and how much it releases.

 There are several cases where Dropsy affects Osmoregulation in frogs and becomes a problem.